 After narrowly missing out on a place in the Commonwealth Games swimming team as a teenager, Rachel Williamson decided to give the sport up for good.
-Now, though, the former RAF medic is preparing to represent the UK in the pool at the 2018 Invictus Games, thanks to the support of her SSAFA mentor.
+Now the former RAF medic is celebrating winning no less than six medals at the Invictus Games, partly thanks to the support of her SSAFA mentor Simon Goodwin.

 Sign up for our email newsletter to get our latest news in your inbox

-It was during Rachel's resettlement package in December 2016 that she was offered a SSAFA mentor to support her through the transition to civilian life.
-She received her medical discharge in February 2018 and has been working with SSAFA volunteer mentor Simon Goodwin since March.
+It was while Rachel was doing her resettlement package that she was offered a SSAFA mentor to support her through the transition to civilian life.
+She received her medical discharge in February 2018 and has been working with SSAFA volunteer mentor Simon Goodwin ever since.

 "One of the great things I’ve found about mentoring is that I can share my worries about life in general with someone without having to burden my family."

-“I was swimming at quite a high standard as a teenager so it has been hard adapting to do sport with one arm.
+"I was swimming at quite a high standard as a teenager so it has been hard adapting to do sport with one arm when I had that sporting history.
 But with Simon’s encouragement I did the trials and did really well and it’s gone on from there.
-Now I’m selected for swimming and indoor rowing and I’m off to Sydney!"
+I gave it all up and promised myself I wouldn’t swim again and yet here I am."

-Rachel started a new administrative job at DNRC in August 2018, working in the same department she was treated in at the Headley Court facility, and using the knowledge she gained as an RAF medic.
+Rachel started a new administrative job at DNRC in August 2018 working in the same department she was treated in at the Headley Court facility and utilising the knowledge she gained as an RAF medic.

-She says: “I’m lucky that I do see the positive in most things and I have just had to bite the bullet and get on with things - but I wouldn’t have achieved half what I have without Simon’s support."
+"I’m lucky that I do see the positive in most things and I have just had to bite the bullet and get on with things but I wouldn’t have achieved half what I have without Simon’s support," she says.